 De Minimis Origination Exception to Dodd-Frank

-CFPB reg. sec.
-1026.36(a)(4) provides a de minimis exception for loan originators doing not more than three owner-financed transactions per year.
-This is accomplished by stating that such persons are not included within the definition of "loan originators:"
+CFPB reg. sections 1026.36(a)(4) and (5) provide a de minimis exception for individuals who do only one transaction in any twelve-month period; and for entities (such as LLCs) who do three or fewer owner-financed transactions in any twelve-month period.
+(Recall that, legally speaking, entities are also considered “persons.”).
+The exception is accomplished by stating that such “persons” are not included within the definition of “loan originators:”

 4. SELLER FINANCERS; THREE PROPERTIES.